The famous poem begins, “how do I love thee? let me count the ways”.

 My bankruptcy clients too often have neither savings, nor health insurance, nor health care.
 I suggest that a better future requires those things, not a robust credit score.

-Finally, the Fool repeats myths about bankruptcy.
+Finally, the Fool repeats myths about bankruptcy in addressing the question of should you file bankruptcy.

 The author claims that “your major assets are sold off” in Chapter 7.

-Nonsense.
+That’s the biggest lie about bankruptcy.
 Nearly 98% of Chapter 7’s result in no loss of the filer’s assets.

 Between exemptions and the lack of real equity, most people in bankruptcy don’t have assets that are saleable by a bankruptcy trustee.
+And those who have assets with non-exempt equity, there’s Chapter 13.

-Chapter 13 is a repayment plan, but that plan may pay little or nothing to creditors, depending on your income, living expenses, or the equity in your assets after a deduction for exemptions.
+While Chapter 13 is a repayment plan, but that plan may pay little or nothing to creditors, depending on your income, living expenses, or the equity in your assets after a deduction for exemptions.

 The very debts that the author warns may not be wiped out in bankruptcy are the debts that are paid first from any money flowing through the bankruptcy estate.
 The priorities for payment in bankruptcy see that secured debt, recent taxes, and support are paid before the run of the mill unsecured creditor.